Contact

 Cut grade is assigned by the GIA (or Lumera itself when there is no GIA grade), using the following scale:

 Questions about cut or other aspects of a diamond?
 Ask a diamond consultant for answers.
-A consultant will answer any questions you have, and if you like, search for diamonds on your behalf that match your criteria.
-Chat online, or email consultant@lumeradiamonds.com.
+A consultant will answer any questions you have, and if you like, search for diamonds on your behalf that match your criteria. chat online, or email [email protected].

 Cut grade is the most important factor in determining the overall appearance of a diamond, because a poorly cut diamond will seem dull even with excellent clarity and color.
 Conversely, a well cut diamond can have a slightly lower color (G-H) or clarity (SI1-SI2) and still look quite beautiful, due to its superior ability to create sparkle and brilliance.